lubart2517/Epam_project/documentation/Software Requirements Specification.md

 3.4 Removing the book (available only for librarians) Main scenario:
 • The user, while in the list of books mode, presses the "Delete" button in the selected book line;
-• Application displays confirmation dialog “Please confirm delete book?”;
-• The user confirms the removal of the book;
 • Record is deleted from database;
 • If error occurs, then error message displays;
 • If book record is successfully deleted, then list of books without deleted records is displaying.